Saudi coalition targets 'drone control' system in Yemen | DW | 14.02.2022

 Saudi Arabia then launched a military intervention in 2015, leading a coalition against the Houthis.

-Monday's bombing was the first time the coalition attacked a civilian ministry, having only targeted the defense ministry so far.
+Monday's bombing was the first time the coalition had attacked a civilian ministry, having only targeted the Defense Ministry to date.

 The Houthis have frequently sent drones and fired missiles into Saudi Arabia, targeting its airports and oil installations.